knatnaela/yagoutpay-sdk/typescript/packages/demo/README.md

   - hash_input / hash_hex / hash (encrypted)
 - Posts a form to the UAT action URL when you click “Pay Now”

+Also includes Payment Links:
+- Static Link: builds `PaymentLinkPlain`, encrypts and sends `{ request }` to static endpoint
+- Dynamic Link: builds `PaymentByLinkPlain` per doc, encrypts and sends `{ request }` to dynamic endpoint
+- Shows raw gateway response and the decrypted payload (pretty-printed if JSON)

 ### Prerequisites
 - Node.js 18+